 How many days should you spend in Ottawa?

 I recommend spending at least three full days in Ottawa.
 It’s perfect for a long weekend.
-However, if you want to get the most out of the city, come back at different seasons to experience a long weekend in the different temperatures with many other fun things to do in Ottawa.
+However, if you want to get the most out of the city, return at different times of the year to enjoy a long weekend in different temperatures, as well as many other fun things to do in Ottawa.

 Here Are Our Picks for the Best Things to Do in Ottawa: